bingo12man/EmoDetect/README.md

-#EmoDetect Web App
+EmoDetect Web App

-##Overview

-This is a Flask-based web application that detects emotions from an uploaded facial image.
-The application uses a deep learning model trained on facial emotion datasets to classify emotions into categories like happy, sad, angry, surprise, and more.
+Overview:This is a Flask-based web application that detects emotions from an uploaded facial image and plays music based on the detected emotion using Spotify.
+The app uses a deep learning model (SuccessModel1) for facial emotion classification and integrates Spotify to suggest and play songs accordingly.

-##Features
+Features:

-Upload an image to detect facial emotions
+✅ Upload an image to detect facial emotions
-Uses a pre-trained deep learning model (SuccessModel1) for emotion classification Implements OpenCV for face detection
+✅ Uses a deep learning model for classification
-Returns the predicted emotion as a JSON response

-##Technologies Used

-Python
-Flask
+✅ Detects emotions like happy, sad, angry, surprise, neutral, etc.
+✅ Automatically plays music from Spotify based on the detected emotion ✅ Implements OpenCV for face detection

+Technologies Used:
+1)Python
+2)Flask
-OpenCV (for face detection)
+3)OpenCV (for face detection)
-TensorFlow/Keras (for deep learning model)
+4)TensorFlow/Keras (for deep learning model)
+5)Spotify API (for music playback)
-HTML, CSS, JavaScript (for frontend)
+6)HTML, CSS, JavaScript (for frontend)
-Installation

-#Prerequisites
+Prerequisites:
 Ensure you have the following installed:

-Python 3.x
+1)Python 3.x
-Flask
+2)Flask
-OpenCV (cv2)
+3)OpenCV (cv2)
-TensorFlow/Keras
-NumPy

-##Usage:
+4)TensorFlow/Keras
+5)NumPy
+6)Spotify API credentials (Client ID & Secret)

+Usage:

 Click the upload button to select an image.
 The image is sent to the backend for processing.
 The application detects a face and classifies the emotion.
 The detected emotion is displayed as a response.

-##File Structure:
+File Structure:

 /emotion-detection-app
 │── server.py          # Flask application